omkarchoudhary/crm-app/README.md

 }

-download anyone pgAdmin
+download anyone pgAdmin or DBeaver

-DBeaver

-TablePlus

-and use below
+and use below cred

 Host: localhost